 To read or print our Policies for the Use of the Nursery, please click here.

 Sometimes children get a little restless during the service, so parents may find the Children’s Corner in the lobby of the church helpful.
 This is a cozy and comfortable area with quiet toys, books, and coloring pages.
 Children may pick up a children’s worship bulletin and a small bag of crayons on the way into the main church.

-Children's Chapel is offered most Sundays for all children, through Grade 3, during the 9:00am service (September through May) in the Holy Innocents’ Chapel.
+Children's Chapel is offered most Sundays for all children, through Grade 3, during the 10:00am service in the Summer (September through May: 9:00am) in the Holy Innocents’ Chapel.
 Clergy and volunteers help children explore the meaning of the Gospel lesson, as well as share in prayers, singing, and an offertory.
 Children return to the sanctuary at the Peace to receive communion with their families.
 Parents are always welcome in Children’s Chapel!
 Children under 4 should be accompanied by a parent or guardian.

 Each week (September through May), there are Christian Education classes for children which are taught by teams of dedicated volunteers.
 The following Christian Education classes take place at 10:10am: